Second Reading: 2 Corinthians 8:7, 9, 13-15

 "The (one) with much has not increased; the (one) with little has not lessened."

 In 1 Corinthians 16:1-4, St. Paul organized a collection for the Church in Jerusalem.
 The mother church was persecuted and was in need of money for the poor.
 The Corinthians were enthusiastic about the idea, but never followed through.
 In 2 Corinthians 8, Paul returned to the collection, not to cast guilty feelings over the faithful, but to appeal to their sense of Christian charity.
-"Share with others and they will share with you," summed up the Paul's sentiment; this was his idea of "equity."
-Notice this was different than the insight in 8:9 about the Incarnation (Christ was rich, but became poor, that is "Human" for our sake).
+"Share with others and they will share with you," summed up Paul's sentiment; this was his idea of "equity."
+Notice this was different from the insight in 8:9 about the Incarnation (Christ was rich, but became poor, that is "Human" for our sake).
 From the Incarnation to charity required several logical steps Paul does not mention (the love of God in Christ was the agency that established the Church; that love is the glue that binds the local churches together; that love is the reason churches should share with each other).
 Nevertheless, Paul appealed to the Corinthians on the basis of mutual charity.

 "Give to others.
 In your time of need, someone will take care of you."
 From a Christian point of view, this is not a belief in Karma (retributive justice), but a hope in divine providence.
 "I will give to others in need, for I believe God will take care of me."
 In the good times, we must remember to share the blessings God gave to us.
 When the times get tough, we cannot depend on others to take care of our needs (they might fail us), but we can lean on God.